spark-engine/event/README.md

 ```

 <a name="fire"></a>
-### afterAnimation( element, callback )
+### afterAnimation( element, callback, [startTimeout] )
-<code>event.afterAnimation()</code> This will trigger a callback immediately if an element has no animation styles, otherwise it works just like `event.one( el, 'animationend', callback)` and
-triggers the callback once the animation completes.
+<code>event.afterAnimation()</code> This will trigger a callback immediately if an element has no animation styles, otherwise it works just like `event.one( el, 'animationend', callback)` and triggers the callback once the animation completes.

+If you pass an optional `startTimeout` argument, you can wait that many miliseconds for an `animationstart` event before watching for the
+`animationend` event.
+Passing `true` will wait the default time (`20ms`) after the next animation frame.

 ```js
 var el = document.querySelector( '#loose-canon' )